-Copies of signed orders will be delivered by email to counsel or the parties email addresses have been provided to the Court; service for purposes of CR 6 will be considered as though the Court delivered the email by messenger.
+Copies of signed orders will be delivered by email to counsel's email address provided to the Court; service for purposes of CR 6 will be considered as though the Court delivered the email by messenger.
 If no email address is available for an attorney or a party, please provide preaddressed, stamped envelopes to the Court for its use in sending the order by mail.

 Dispositive Motions and Hearing Requests

 Dispositive motions are heard on Fridays.
 Requests for hearing dates are accepted by emailing or telephoning the bailiff.
 Judge Schubert requires that you check with opposing counsel before scheduling any hearing in order to make sure that the date works for all counsel.
 Doing so reduces the need to reschedule hearings due to conflicts.
 You must also file and serve a Note for Hearing for your summary judgment motion within 5 days of receiving a hearing date and time; parties must promptly notify the court and each other if the court no longer needs to hear the noted motion.